ninjabunny/KodeNames/README.md

 # KodeNames
-KodeNames game
+A popular word game.

+# Features
+* ADA Compliant
+* Word sets
+  * Original
+  * 1000 most common nouns
+  * Top 250 Movies
+  * Custom word set (create your own!)
+* Colorblind friendly Colors
+* Muli-language compaitible with google translate
+* Mobile friendly

 # Instructions:
 1. distribute website to players
-2. distribute common "seed" to sync words
+2. Make sure each person uses the same SEED.
+This will sync your words.
-3. spymasters click on spymaster button to see key.
+3. Spymasters click on spymaster button to see key.

-To start new game, go to step 2.

-# TODO:
+# Feedback
-1. Im thinking of doing some async, but ill need to decide on a backend...
-2. CSS
+If you have any issues or would like to request some features, please click on the issue tab and start a ticket.
+I will get back to you asap.

+If you would like to hire me, please also send me an issue. :D